Statements

 Small firms rely on new bridges, new electrical transmission lines, and accessible high-speed internet to ship their products, power their business, and market their brands.

+By investing in infrastructure, we can help entrepreneurs reach new domestic and international markets, tap new suppliers, and ultimately expand their business.
 The American Jobs Plan represents a generational investment in American infrastructure.
 If enacted into law, President Biden’s plan will lead to a wave of job creation unprecedented in recent memory.

 However, it is not enough to create jobs.
 Our country needs a pipeline of skilled workers to fill them.
 The infrastructure workforce is staring down a deficit of qualified employees.
 Infrastructure workers number 17.2 million nationally, and more than a quarter of them are projected to retire or permanently leave their positions over the next decade.
 A 2020 survey found 72 percent of construction firms anticipated that labor shortages would be their biggest hurdle in 2021.